Interpretable Few-shot Learning with Online Attribute Selection: Experiments and Evaluation

 Looking at Table 1 and 2, it can be seen that among the four datasets, the biggest performance gap between the proposed method and the bests black-box method is on CUB and AWA.
 This could be because the attributes or their quality are not adequate to distinguish the classes.
 In this section, we provide the results of incorporating unknown attributes as disused in Section \ref{unk_atts}.

 The results of this experiment on CUB and AWA in 5-way 1-shot setting are shown in Table \ref{tab_10}.
-To further evaluate how well the proposed approach can compensate for accuracy when the attributes are incomplete, we also report the results on two new versions of CUB and AWA with only 10\% of the attributes randomly selected, namely CUB10\% and AWA10\%, respectively. $\beta$ controls the proportion of human-friendly episodes among all 600 sampled episodes of novel classes.
+To further evaluate how well the proposed approach can compensate for accuracy when the attributes are incomplete, we also report the results on two new versions of CUB and AWA with only 10\% of the attributes randomly selected, namely CUB10\% and AWA10\%, respectively. $\beta$ indirectly controls the proportion of human-friendly episodes among all 600 sampled episodes of novel classes.
 We report the results of the models trained with two different values of $\beta$ on each dataset.
 We consider $\{1.7,1.75\}$, $\{0.7,0.8\}$, $\{0.3,0.4\}$ and $\{0.03,0.04\}$ for CUB10\%, CUB, AWA10\% and AWA, respectively.
+It is noteworthy that these numbers are selected based on the validation set to give us a mid-high and mid-low percentage of human-friendly episodes.

 On the AWA dataset, by using $g_{u}$ we were able to get closer to the accuracy of the best black-box model (45.1\%) by improving the accuracy from 42.6 to 43.1, and yet making interpretable decisions in 89.3\% of the episodes.
 For a smaller value of $\beta$, the proposed approach surpassed the best model by achieving an accuracy of 45.2\% while 48\% episodes still were handled by only human-friendly attributes.
 On the CUB dataset, we were able to improve the accuracy from 56.3 to 60.5 and consequently not only close the gap but also outperform the best black-box model while making interpretable decisions in more than half of the episodes.
-Finally, it can be seen that the accuracy promotion by utilizing unknown attributes is more significant when the number of human friendly attributes is decreased to 10\% in AWA10\% and CUB10\% datasets.
+Finally, it can be seen that the accuracy promotion by utilizing unknown attributes is more significant when the number of human-friendly attributes is decreased to 10\% in AWA10\% and CUB10\% datasets.